Aged Care Assessment

 What is an Aged Care Assessment?

-From 1 July 2024, ACATs will use the Integrated Assessment Tool (IAT) to assess the eligibility of older people for government-subsidised in-home and residential aged care.
+From 1 July 2024, assessors will use the Integrated Assessment Tool (IAT) to assess the eligibility of older people for government-subsidised in-home and residential aged care.
 The IAT will replace the National Aged Care Screening and Assessment Form (NSAF).

 The change is part of the move to a Single Assessment System (SAS).